Exegetech/blp/final/README.md

 - Language Completeness: 2

   I implemented around 90% of the exercise.
 On top of that, I also implemented `unless` and boolean data type.
+On the other hand, I have unit tests to demonstrate that the language works.

 - Code Quality & Report: 2